CallBeyond/SVGShapeMaker/README.md

 ## Description

-Week 10 Assignment built from scrath.
+Week 10 Assignment built from scratch.
 After answering a few questions a logo will be generated!

 ## Table of Contents